 Now, that doesn’t mean he was actually getting paid those rates, but it did mean he, at some level, felt that was a reasonable rate to ask.
 (Btw, I immediately pushed mine to $250/hr to see how it would go over.)

-Whether you’re looking to launch a digital business or finally take on that first freelance client, This post is all about giving you some exercises to help you be less hesitant to ask for compensation for your work.
+Whether you’re looking to get paid more or finally take on that first freelance client, This post is all about giving you some exercises to help you be less hesitant to ask for compensation for your work.

 Ask the Value question.

-People buy things for a reason.
+People buy things for themselves for a reason.
 People donate for a reason.
+People make business purchases for a reason.
 Those reasons all, at some level, connect back to value.

 One of the reasons charging for your services can be so challenging is all the noise of PayPal and Cash.me buttons can be confusing and make the exchange of money for services, products, and emotions look completely random.
 It’s not.
 Every transaction is just someone saying “hey, if you find value here, pass your money my way.”